 A million thoughts flew through my head.
-What would the church think, or my parents who had homeschooled me?
-What about my five younger siblings who all looked up to me?
+What would my church think, or my parents who had homeschooled me?
+What about my younger siblings who all looked up to me?
 I felt dizzy.
 My boyfriend would know what to do.
-Just wait til morning and tell him in person.
+Just wait ‘til morning and tell him in person.
 Yeah.
 He'll get us through this.

 Sitting on the curb outside our community college the next morning, I told him the news.